 - B.A., Speech Pathology, University of Cincinnati, Cincinnati, Ohio.

 Mr. Barrett is a longstanding member of and is certified by the American-Speech-Language-Hearing Association (ASHA) and is a Board Recognized Fluency Specialist.
 He is a member of the Speech-Language-Hearing Association of Virginia.
 Barrett has been recognized as a Health Care Hero by Inside Business and has appeared in many national and local newspaper, radio and television news reports for his expertise on stuttering.It's A Matter Of Mechanics

-To achieve this Barrett uses the EVMS Fluency Program, which helps stutterers retrain their speech muscles to produce fluent speech.
+To achieve this Barrett uses The Precision Fluency Shaping Program, which helps stutterers retrain their speech muscles to produce fluent speech.